dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 I'd like to see an I2C bus exposed somewhere, and perhaps an I2S0_RX_SDA signal, so I don't have to steal it from the CPLD interface.
 The I2S0 will function in "four-wire mode" with only one more pin (RX_SDA), so why not?

 Provide a way to inject a supply voltage into the board?
 Having diodes managing multiple voltage sources would be lossy, so a more expensive solution would be necessary on the Jawbreaker board, adding cost.

+If an LPC43xx package with a higher pin-count is used, it would be stellar to expose the LCD interface and quadrature encoder peripheral pins.